ejiek/slashNix/.github/README.md

 This is my attempt to live with NixOS as a daily driver.
 Be cautious that I'm still trying to figure Nix out and fit in.
-There might be serious idiomatic & structure flaws.
+There might be serious idiomatic & structural flaws.

 ## Updating

-Using Flake means that `nixpkgs` are no longer controlled by `nix-channel`.
+Using Flake means that `nixpkgs` are no longer controlled by `nix-channel` of NixOS.
 Instead, `nixpkgs` are locked to flake input.
 To update the system one needs to update the input: